 Complete the circuit and cross back to East Africa, then continue on the path that circles the African plains.
 Make your way from hoofstock to birds, lions to ostriches.

-Once you arrive at the rhinoceros exhibit, watch for the right turn to take a side trip to see our chimpanzees.
+Once you arrive at the rhinoceros habitat, watch for the right turn to take a side trip to see our chimpanzees.
 Be patient if they aren’t waiting for you at the viewing window – they’ll return from the treetops shortly.
-Return to the main pathway and you’ll be rewarded with giraffe and zebra sightings, crocodiles, hippos and more.
+Return to the main pathway and you’ll be rewarded with giraffe and zebra sightings, crocodiles, hippos, and more.

 - Satisfy your hunger at Rafiki Restaurant with a burger and loaded tator tots, or stop for an ice cream-topped funnel cake at Safari Snacks.

 - Do some local shopping at Equator Gift Shop for souvenirs to bring back to friends in the States.

 Jump on the African Tram for a return trip to World Gate.
 As you make your way up the hill towards the Endangered Species Carousel, check your watch and your map for the daily schedule.
 To your left, you have the opportunity to feed lorikeets and maybe get a photo of a bird on your head.
 To your right, California sea lions are ready to demonstrate their natural skills at Sea Lion Splash.
 Keep an eye on the clock and take advantage of both of these opportunities while you’re here.